 Overall, there is a significant amount of current and verified research that indicates curcumin is a strong antioxidant that may help inhibit an inflammatory response inside your body.

 Several human trials have been conducted to determine the potential toxicity of turmeric supplements and powders and it has been deemed safe for consumption even at high doses.

-There have been several trials that tested more reasonable daily doses (1,000-2,000mg), however in one particularly compelling study 25 human participants were given 8,000 milligrams of curcumin a day.
-To put that into perspective, to achieve this dosage you would have to eat about 40 teaspoons of turmeric a day!
-(But more on that later.)
+There have been several trials that tested more reasonable daily doses (1,000-2,000mg), however, in one particularly compelling study 25 human participants were given 8,000 milligrams of curcumin a day.
+To put that into perspective, in order to achieve this dosage you would have to eat about 40 teaspoons of turmeric a day.
 The study found no toxicity from curcumin in the participants.
-The trial was conducted over three-month period and curcumin was deemed safe for consumption. so, regardless of whether taking turmeric is going to help your inflammation (remember every body is different), if taken in reasonable amounts it is not going to make you sick.
+The trial was conducted over a three-month period and curcumin was deemed safe for consumption.
+Regardless of whether taking turmeric is going to help your inflammation (remember every body is different), if taken in reasonable amounts it is not going to make you sick.

 However, it is also important to note it is possible for some people to experience difficulty reaping the anti-inflammatory benefits of turmeric if it is being consumed on its own.
 For this reason, it is actually recommended that you take turmeric along with black pepper as it helps your body utilize the curcumin more effectively.
 This is because black pepper contains a compound called piperine that prevents your liver from breaking down the turmeric and thus enables a significant portion of the spice to remain in your body.
 This may help your body better utilize the curcumin compound.
 It has been written that black pepper helps absorption of the turmeric, but technically speaking that is not the case.
 Black pepper will help boost turmeric levels, however, eating healthy oils (like coconut oil) and foods containing a good fat will help your body with turmeric absorption.